algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/User-Manual.md

 ## 6. Operation Guide
 ### 6.1 Enabling or disabling the Anti-Theft Protection and unlock the device
 #### 6.1.1 Activate and deactivate the Anti-Theft Protection using the Mobile App
-In the mobile app, go on your device and click on the "Activate Anti-Theft Protection" button.
+In the Mobile App, go on your device and click on the "Activate Anti-Theft Protection" button.
 The mobile app displays a message to confirm that the anti-theft protection is activated.
-The same button is changed by "Deactivate Anti-Theft Protection" which disable this protection if it is clicked, the mobile app displays a message to confirm that the anti-theft protection is deactivated.
+The same button is changed by "Deactivate Anti-Theft Protection" which disable this protection if it is clicked, the Mobile App displays a message to confirm that the anti-theft protection is deactivated.
 ![Enable_anti_theft](img/8instruction.png)

 To unlock the device, you need to click on the "Unlock" button, which will displays a message to confirm that the device is unlocked.